ibm-cos-help/content-deliver-network/FAQ.md

 ## Who Should Use CDN?
 What Kind of Content Is It Best Suited For?

 Any company or individual that wants to make content available on the Internet should consider CDN, particularly those wanting to deliver content that requires large transfer rates, such as video.
 This includes a wide variety of industries, as caching, streaming, and downloading services are a regular part of social networking, entertainment, media, gaming, software, broadcast, e-commerce, and e-banking websites alike.
 In the past CDNs were so expensive that only large companies could use them.
-IBM Bluemix’s CDN brings the expense of operating a CDN down to a price more affordable by all types of companies and offers them a chance to use an enterprise-level product without the headache or high expense.
+IBM Cloud's CDN brings the expense of operating a CDN down to a price more affordable by all types of companies and offers them a chance to use an enterprise-level product without the headache or high expense.